atom/github/docs/rfcs/004-multi-file-diff.md

 - Shows diffs of multiple files as a stack.
 - Each diff retains the file-specific controls it currently has in its header (e.g. the open file, stage file, undo last discard, etc).
 - **[[out of scope]](https://github.com/atom/github/blob/multi-diff-rfc/docs/rfcs/004-multi-file-diff.md#warning-out-of-scope)** It should be easy to jump quickly to a specific file you care about, or back to the file list to get to another file.
 Dotcom does so by creating a `jump to` drop down.
-- As user scrolls through a long list of diffs, there should be a sticky heading which remains visible showing the filename of the diff being viewed.
+- **[[out of scope]](https://github.com/atom/github/blob/multi-diff-rfc/docs/rfcs/004-multi-file-diff.md#warning-out-of-scope)** As user scrolls through a long list of diffs, there should be a sticky heading which remains visible showing the filename of the diff being viewed.
 - **[[out of scope]](https://github.com/atom/github/blob/multi-diff-rfc/docs/rfcs/004-multi-file-diff.md#warning-out-of-scope)** Each file diff can be collapsed.

 #### Workflow